 Fundamental concepts of problem solving and computational algorithms will be covered as well as an overview of the computer science field.
-Using the C++ programming language, a study will be made of language syntax, program control flow, algorithm implementation and modular program design, data types and structures, and file input and output.
-Computer science topics to be examined include machine architecture, operating systems, algorithm analysis and design, programming languages, software engineering, and artificial intelligence.
+Using the C++ programming language, a study will be made of language syntax, program control flow, algorithm implementation, modular program design, arrays, file input and output, and classes.
+No prior programming experience is required.

-Required textbook: Starting Out with C++: From Control Structures through Objects (Brief Version, 6th edition) by Tony Gladis (2010).
+Optional textbook: Starting Out with C++: From Control Structures through Objects (Brief Version, 6th edition) by Tony Gladis (2010).
 ISBN: 0-13-602253-7